shultays/bloodworks/README.md

 - Lua for scripting.
 Heavy work is done on C++ side while gameplay is mostly on Lua.
 - json reader of nlohmann (https://github.com/nlohmann/json)
 - sol2 for C++ & Lua interaction (https://github.com/ThePhD/sol2/)
 - Art is mostly from http://opengameart.org/.
-Check [game/thanks.txt](https://raw.githubusercontent.com/shultays/bloodworks/master/game/thanks.txt) for more info.
+Check "game/thanks.txt" for more info.

 ## License

-Bloodworks is distributed with a GPLv3 License.
+Sol is distributed with a GPLv3 License.
 You can see [LICENSE.md](https://raw.githubusercontent.com/shultays/bloodworks/master/LICENCE.md) for more info.